viniciushsp/fabric-medallion-cotacoes-bcb/README.md

 ## 1. [notebook-ingest-moedas.py](./notebook-ingest-moedas.py)

 ### pt-br
-Neste notebook importa-se os dados através do endpoint do Banco Central do Brasil ('Moedas') das moedas disponíveis e cria-se uma tabela através do SparkPy.
+Neste notebook importa-se os dados através do endpoint do Banco Central do Brasil (`Moedas`) das moedas disponíveis e cria-se uma tabela através do SparkPy.
 Toda vez que o notebook for executado, irá sobrescrever as moedas que foram importadas, fazendo com que quando houverem novos registros, esses sejam criados sem afetar as demais.

 ### en-us
-This notebook imports data from the Brazilian Central Bank's endpoint ('Moedas') for the available currencies and creates a table using SparkPy.
+This notebook imports data from the Brazilian Central Bank's endpoint (`Moedas`) for the available currencies and creates a table using SparkPy.
 Each time the notebook is run, it overwrites the previously imported currencies, ensuring that any new records are added without affecting the existing ones.

 ---